dandxy89/checkout_kata/README.md

 ## Prototype

-An initial prototype has been prepared - during the interview you'll be expected to extend and improve upon the initial implementation.
+An initial prototype has been prepared - during the interview you'll be expected to extend and improve upon the initial implementation to fulfill all the requirements specified above.